gatewaycat/iowa-liquor-sales2/README.md

 has 25 columns.
 See Table 5 for summary stats for 12 columns.
 By cleaning the data we are able to reduce the filesize from 4.5 GB to 848 MB.
 (See Table 3 above.)

+After removing some anomolies, the `Invoice` column becomes a uniquely identifying column, so we _could_ write `df = df.set_index('Invoice')`.
+However, we keep the index as is in case users run these notebooks in future months without manually cleaning any new anomolies the have appeared in the Iowa Alcoholic Beverages Division dataset.

 After cleaning, we add the new feature `Category`, which groups of the subcategories in the original dataset into 9 major categories.
 We also use detect errors in the data by investigating outliers (such as locations not in Iowa) and by comparing redundant features (such as checking `Bottle_cost` times `Bottle_count` equals `Cents`).